tanlaan/top_flight-booker/README.md

 ## Task

-Today's task is to create a represntation of the experience you have when trying to buy one way tickets through an airline.
+Today's task is to create a representation of the experience you have when trying to buy one way tickets through an airline.

 There will be three parts of the task to perform: